onnx/onnx/docs/Operators.md

   This operator has only one input (denoted by X) and only one output (denoted by Y).
 This operator first examines the elements in the X, and remove elements specified in "stopwords" attribute.
-  Note that an implementation should sequentially remove "stopwords[0]," then "stopwords[1]," and so on.
-After removing stop words, the intermediate result can be further lowercased, uppercased, or just returned depending the "casechangeaction" attribute.
+  After removing stop words, the intermediate result can be further lowercased, uppercased, or just returned depending the "case_change_action" attribute.

 #### Version